v2thegreat/SOEN-341-PRJKT/README.md

 - Sending messages in channels

 React is a JavaScript library for building user interfaces.
-Techniques to be implemented are TBD.
+Technique to be implemented is Agile.